Reading layout

 Frequently Asked Questions

 Can BeautifulSoup execute JavaScript or parse dynamic content?
 No. BeautifulSoup only parses static HTML.
-For JavaScript-rendered pages, you must use a browser automation tool like Playwright, Selenium, or Puppeteer to render the DOM first, then pass the rendered HTML to BeautifulSoup for extraction.
+For JavaScript-rendered pages, use a browser automation tool like Playwright, Selenium, or Puppeteer to render the DOM first, then pass the rendered HTML to BeautifulSoup for extraction.

+Which parser backend should I use for production scraping?
 Use lxml for speed and reliability on well-formed documents.
-Use html.parser if you require zero external dependencies, and html5lib if you are scraping heavily malformed or legacy HTML.
+Use html.parser if you require zero external dependencies.
+Use html5lib for heavily malformed or legacy HTML that other parsers misinterpret.

+How do I safely extract data when tags are missing or change frequently?
 Always verify element existence before accessing properties.
 Use .get() for attributes and wrap .find() calls in conditional statements or try/except blocks.
 Implement schema validation to catch structural changes early.